-The calendar is subject to review by the DCYA/Pobal/CCC.
+The calendar is subject to review by the DCEDIY /Pobal/CCC.

-A service calendar must be distributed to all parents/guardians showing the days the service is due to be open under the CCSP Saver Programme year 2020/2021.
+A service calendar must be distributed to all parents/guardians when the child starts, showing the days the service is due to be open under the CCSP Saver Programme year 2021/2022.